All-Weather and Indoor Activities in Mt Cook – Perfect for a Rainy Day!

 4. Treat Yourself to a Spa Day

 A rainy day in Mt Cook means a spa day, especially if you’re staying in one of Lake Pukaki’s luxury lodges.
 For instance, Lakestone Lodge offers indulgent spa treatments amidst its dedicated Therapy Room.
 Alternatively, guests staying in the Ashley Mackenzie Villa of Mt Cook Lakeside Retreat have access to their own private spa complete with a sauna, massage room, fitness room and an outdoor hot tub with glorious lake views.
 Want to know more about these accommodations?
-Check out the 5 Best Luxury Accommodation in Mt Cook.
+Check out the 5 Best Luxury Accommodations in Mt Cook.

 Location: Lakestone Lodge – 4589 Tekapo-Twizel Road, Lake Pukaki, approximately 59km (37 miles) from Mt Cook Village.
 Mt Cook Lakeside Retreat – 86 Mt Cook Road, Lake Pukaki, approximately 53km (33 miles) from Mt Cook Village.